 In support of our mission of student managed productions, our Artist-In-Residence Program was created to help facilitate mentorship and collaboration between student leaders and their professional counterparts on our productions.
 These artists are available to student leaders and cast members as an integral part of the educational process.

 Marci has served as music director for hundreds of professional, community and educational program productions in the D.C. area over the past 40 years.
-In addition to working with The Free Theater (Mamma Mia, In the Heights), she is currently the resident Music Director for Free Range Humans, a new professional immersive theater company based in Frederick, MD.
-She has worked extensively with many educational musical theater programs in the area including Act Two at Levine School of Music, Teen Angel Project, MC Summer Dinner Theater and Musical Theater Center.
-Favorite productions include Chicago, Oklahoma and Catch Me If You Can (Act Two at Levine), Murder Ballad, Always Patsy Cline, Striking 12 and 35mm (Free Range Humans), Double Trouble (Imagination Stage), Infinite Future: A Celebration of Leonard Bernstein (Monumental Theater), Tommy (Kensington Arts Theater), Aida and In the Heights (Northwest High School), Spamalot, Shrek and Forever Plaid (Rockville Musical Theater), Beauty and the Beast and Little Shop of Horrors (Damascus Theatre Company) and Seussical (Har Shalom Players).
-Marci taught general/instrumental and choral music in private schools for 20 years, and is currently a music sub and collaborative accompanist for Montgomery County Public Schools.
+In addition to working with The Free Theater (Fame, Mamma Mia, In the Heights, Sweeney Todd, Pippin, Chicago, Urinetown, Footloose, 9 to 5, Megan Girls), she is the resident Music Director for Free Range Humans, a professional immersive theater company, and serves on the Board for Free Range Kids (both based in Frederick, MD).
+Marci has worked extensively with educational musical theater programs in the DMV, including Montgomery County Public Schools drama programs.
+Favorite productions include The Prom (Univ of MD), Once (American Univ), Little Women (Univ of MD, and MC Summer Dinner Theatre productions) Jekyll and Hyde, Murder Ballad, Always Patsy Cline, Striking 12, 35mm (Free Range Humans), Double Trouble (Imagination Stage), Infinite Future: A Celebration of Leonard Bernstein (Monumental Theater), Catch Me If You Can (Act Two at Levine), Tommy (Kensington Arts Theater), Newsies and Anastasia (Quince Orchard HS Drama), Aida and In the Heights (Northwest HS Drama), Spamalot and Forever Plaid (Rockville Musical Theater), and Beauty and the Beast (Damascus Theatre Company).
 She is a University of Maryland theater and music department alumnus and has trained professionally with DC and NYC artists.
-She is also a mentor and audition coach for teens and adults, a freelance musician, and most importantly, a mom to her two musical daughters.
+Marci is also a collaborative accompanist, mentor and audition coach and freelance musician.